andyp1xe1/network_programming_labs/packages/lab3/docs/GODOC.md

 ```
 **Specification:**
 - **Requires:** filename refers to a readable file with valid board format
-- **Effects:** Creates new Board instance from file contents with all cards face-down
+- **Effects:** Creates new Board instance from file contents with all cards face-down and stores filename for restart functionality
-- **Returns:** New Board with initialized game state, or error if file invalid
+- **Returns:** New Board with initialized game state and filename field set, or error if file invalid
 - **Format:** First line "ROWxCOL", followed by ROW×COL lines of card content

 #### Flip